 Our Impact (What The National Center is Doing About It)

-In December 2011, we released America's Youngest Outcasts 2010, an update of a previous report by The National Center on Family Homelessness that looks at trends in child homelessness from 2006 to 2010 nationally and state by state.
-Among the findings in our report: one in 45 - more than 1.6 million - children in America experienced homelessness in 2010.
-The report finds that children experiencing homelessness suffer from poor physical and emotional health, hunger, and educational challenges.
-The constant barrage of stressful and traumatic experiences faced by families who are homeless has profound effects on child development, ability to learn, and success in life.
+America's Youngest Outcasts 2010 updates a previous report by The National Center on Family Homelessness that examines trends in child homelessness from 2006 to 2010 nationally and state by state.
+Among the findings: one in 45 children in America - more than 1.6 million - experienced homelessness in 2010.
+The report also finds that children experiencing homelessness suffer from poor physical and emotional health, hunger, and educational challenges.
+The constant barrage of stressful and traumatic experiences faced by families who are homeless has profound effects on child and youth development, ability to learn and work, and success in life.
 An updated report will be released in 2014.

 Give US Your Poor

-Give US Your Poor is a public education campaign whose mission is to (1) dispel myths about homelessness and people experiencing homelessness, and (2) promote structural solutions to homelessness.
-It dispels myths by using the arts and media (music, photography, documentary video, public service announcements); it promotes structural solutions by applying the lens and discipline of systems thinking to understanding and addressing the complexity of homelessness.
-For all of its work it partners with a wide array of organizations including businesses, nonprofits, government, academia, artists, funders, and people experiencing homelessness.
+Give US Your Poor is a public education campaign to dispel myths about homelessness and people experiencing homelessness and promote structural solutions to homelessness.
+For this work, we partner with a wide array of organizations, including businesses, nonprofits, government, academia, artists, funders, and people experiencing homelessness.
 Our current initiative - American Music Project: Voices for Veterans - is aimed at helping to end Veteran homelessness through celebrity concerts, raising money for targeted programs, and engaging volunteers.
-Founded in 2001, Give US Your Poor is currently an initiative of The National Center on Family Homelessness who is also its fiscal agent.
+Founded in 2001, Give US Your Poor is currently an initiative of The National Center on Family Homelessness and a partner of UMass Boston's McCormack Graduate School.
 Learn more.